NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Fearsome (Greater).md

 **Bulk** 0; **Size** med
 **Usage** etched-onto-a-weapon

-When you critically hit with this weapon, the target becomes [[Conditions/Frightened|Frightened 2]].
+When you critically hit with this weapon, the target becomes [[Frightened|Frightened 2]].

 *Source: Pathfinder GM Core*
 *ORC*